eopheim/Geegah-RP2040/README.md

 1. **Geegah_RP2040_Liveimaging.py**: Acquisition of N number of frames with an option to visualize them in real-time for the entire 128 x 128 pixels.
 This operates at a fixed frequency and echo acquisition timing.
 2.  **Geegah_RP2040_Liveimaging_withNoEcho.py**: Acquisition of N number of frames with an option to visualize them in real-time for the entire 128 x 128 pixels.
 This operates at a fixed frequency and echo acquisition timing.
 This also includes acquiring baseline acquisition at a later time when the echo dies off which can be used to calculate the true signal change of the samples yielding more accurate Acoustic Impedance.
 3. **Geegah_RP2040_FrequencySweep.py**: Acquisition of images at a range of frequencies (1.5 - 2.0 GHz, with a step as low as 0.01 MHz).
 Allows capturing N frames at a fixed acquisition echo timing.
-4. **Geegah_RP2040_SNH.py**: Acquisition of images at different echo timings with a step of 5 ns.
-This allows capturing N frames at a fixed frequency.

 # Helper libraries